 2011-12: Poirier played in 67 games for Gatineau in his first QMJHL season.
 He scored 15 goals with 25 assists and was minus-17 with 53 penalty minutes.
 The Olympiques reached the playoffs after finishing fourth in the West Division.
 Poirier scored 1 goal and was minus-three with 8 penalty minutes in the four game series with Blainville-Boisbriand.

 2012-13: Poirier was the leading scorer for Gatineau in his second year with the team – scoring 32 goals with 38 assists in 65 games – and had an even plus/minus while finishing third on the Olympiques with 101 penalty minutes.
 Gatineau finished fifth in the West Division and advanced to the second round of the QMJHL playoffs; being swept by eventual champion Halifax.
 Poirier scored 6 goals with 4 assists and was minus-two with 14 penalty minutes in 10 playoff games.
-Poirier was ranked 39th amongst North American skaters in Central Scouting’s final rankings prior to the 2013 NHL Draft.
+Poirier was ranked 39th amongst North American skaters in the Central Scouting final rankings and was selected by Calgary in the first round (22nd overall) in the 2013 NHL Draft.

 2013-14: Poirier signed a three-year entry-level contract with Calgary in January 2014 and made his pro hockey debut as a 19-year-old with Flames’ AHL affiliate Abbotsford in April following his junior season.
 He scored 2 goals with 2 assists and was +4 in two regular season games with the Heat and had 1 goal and 2 penalty minutes in three playoff games.
 Poiirier led Gatineau in goals and points in his third QMJHL season.
 His 43 goals were seventh-most in the league and he had 44 assists, finishing +30 with 129 penalty minutes.
 The Olympiques finished fourth in the West Division and reached the second round in the playoffs.
 Poirier score 7 goals with 3 assists and was +3 with 26 penalty minutes in 10 playoff games.
 He represented the QMJHL in the Subway Series against Russia.